dolittle/Documentation/Source/content/en/docs/reference/runtime/configuration.md

     * Type: Integer

 # Tenant-Specific Configuration
 Configurations that are specific to a single tenant.
 All of the configurations for a tenant is behind the configuration key tenants:\<Tenant-Guid\>
 ## Resources
-### Embeddings [Obsolete]
-* Servers
-  * Description: The name of the host server.
-(Usually 'localhost')
-  * Type: Array[string]
-* Database
-  * Description: The name of the mongo database
-  * Type: string
-* MaxConnectionPoolSize
-  * Description: The max number of concurrent MongoDB connections
-  * Type: Integer
-  * Default: 1000
 ### EventStore
 * Servers
   * Description: The name of the host server.
 (Usually 'localhost')
   * Type: Array[string]
 * Database
   * Description: The name of the mongo database
   * Type: string
 * MaxConnectionPoolSize
   * Description: The max number of concurrent MongoDB connections